getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

     Now using Docker 1.11.2
     ```

-1. Connect to your cluster and display information about it.
+1. Use `docker` to connect to your cluster and display information about it.

     ```bash
     $ docker info